GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 spent wisely and frugally, lasts longer so too does the time in our days.
 We must wisely and deliberately spend our time throughout our days so that we may do the most with them.
 It seems obvious now, but to sophomore year George, these words were gold.
-He wanted so much to improve, and so he learned to sieze the day and do that which he would most benefit.
+He wanted so much to improve, and so he learned to seize the day and do that which he would most benefit.

 This had a shadow side however.
 Living deliberately is not cost free.
 It takes